Vladimir Kuroyedov: Senior career

 His tenure as the head of the navy coincided with several major accidents involving naval ships.
 These most notably included the Kursk submarine disaster in August 2000, in which all 118 crewmen were killed, and the loss of the in August 2003 with the deaths of nine sailors.
 Several other incidents took place, including the February 2004 failure of a ballistic missile test being observed by President Vladimir Putin, and the March 2005 sinking of the bathyscaphe AS-28.
 After the Kursk disaster in 2000, Kuroyedov offered to resign, along with Defense Minister Igor Sergeyev and Northern Fleet commander Vyacheslav Popov, but their resignations were rejected by President Vladimir Putin.

 He was retired on 4 September 2005, one day before his 61st birthday, and Admiral Vladimir Masorin assumed command as the next Commander-in-Chief.
-Around this time Kuroyedov had been hospitalized due to an illness, disrupting his ability to carry out his duties.
+Around this time, Kuroyedov had been hospitalized due to an illness, disrupting his ability to carry out his duties.
 Conflicting views on Kuroyedov's retirement speculate either that he was dismissed because he had presided over too many naval embarrassments, including the sinking of Kursk or because the President wished to emphasize the need for greater discipline in the Navy.

 In his retirement, Kuroyedov in 2006 became the leader of the "Admirals' Club" organization for retired senior officers of the Russian Navy.
+Kuroyedov died on 5 February 2026 after a long illness, at the age of 81.
+He was buried at the Troyekurovskoye Cemetery in Moscow.